ecobost/cnn4brca/log.md

 ## Jun 3 - Jun 10
 ### Activities
 * Write PracticalDL section

+### To do
 * Write ConvNet for Breast Cancer

-### To do
+* Rewrite Methodology with new experiments
+* Update LaTex template to thesis template
+* Investigate and write the features of the database and its labelling.
-*
+* Choose software (probably Caffe)

 ### Questions
 1. Is there a standard way to report convolutional network architectures (Krizhevsky style or Karpathy style or a table as in Striving for simplicity)?.
 2. Use NAG or SGD+Momentum?
+3. Use Bioinformatics account or create another one?.

 ## May 27- Jun 2